 Allows accumulation of pension after 20 years of County service.
-DROP period must be between three and five years.
-Members may remain in DROP for a sixth year, but no interest shall be credited to the DROP account in the sixth year.
+DROP period must be between three and six years (with the sixth year requiring approval for certain job classifications).
+Interest shall be credited to the DROP account on a monthly basis at an interest rate of 0.34745%, which provides an effective annual yield of 4.25%.